Bira/octopus-carnival/_drafts/dfrpg-adventurers-barbarian.md

 also means any healing applied to the barbarian counts double.
 They're not just hard to kill, they're also easy to heal.

+High HP should never be your only defense, and the Barbarian does have others.
+However, there are things out there that can bypass everything else, so it's still nice to have.

 ## Advantages

 All barbarians have High Pain Threshold {10} and Outdoorsman 2 {20}.
 The first